seanox/aspect-js/manual/en/markup.md

 ### validate

-The `validate` attribute requires the combination with the `events` attribute.
+The attribute `validate` requires the combination with the attribute `events`.
-Together they define and control the synchronization between the markup of a Composites and the corresponding JavaScript model.
+Together they define and control the synchronization between the markup of a composite and the corresponding JavaScript model.
-If `validate` is used, the JavaScript model must implement a corresponding validate method: `boolean Model.validate(element, value)`.
-The return value must be a Boolean value and so only the return value `true` synchronizes the value from the composite into the JavaScript model.
+The validation works in two steps and uses the standard HTML5 validation at the beginning.
+If this cannot determine deviations from the expected result or was not specified, the validation of the JavaScript model is used if the model provides a corresponding validate method `boolean validate(element, value)` and the element to be validated is embedded in a composite.

+The synchronization and the default action of the browser are directly influenced by the validation, which can use four states as return values:
+`true`, `not true`, `text`, `undefined/void`.

+#### true

+The validation was successful.
+No error is displayed and the default action of the browser is used.
+If possible the value is synchronized with the model.

+#### not true and not undefined/void

+The validation failed; an error is displayed.
+A return value indicates that the default action of the browser should not be executed and so it is blocked.
+In this case, a possible value is not synchronized with the model.

+#### text

+Text corresponds: Validation has failed with an error message.
+If the error message is empty, the message from the message attribute is used alternatively.
+In this case, a possible value is not synchronized with the model.

+#### undefined/void

+The validation failed; an error is displayed.
+No return value indicates that the default action of the browser should nevertheless be executed.
+This behavior is important e.g. for the validation of input fields, so that the input reaches the user interface.
+In this case, a possible value is not synchronized with the model.

 A general strategy or standard implementation for error output is deliberately not provided, as this is too strict in most cases and can be implemented individually as a central solution with little effort.